gdm85/tenku/docker/gitian-host/README.md

 **NOTE:** you must have debootstrap on your real host to run this script successfully, and also make sure you have a keyring with APT keys, see also https://wiki.debian.org/SecureApt

+At this point run **scripts/create-gitian-host.sh**, this will simply build the Dockerfile that installs the few necessary dependencies inside the prepared image.

-At this point run **scripts/create-gitian-host.sh**, if all goes well then you can spawn a gitian-builder container as follows:
+Afterwards you can spawn a gitian-host container as follows:

 ```
 $ scripts/spawn-gitian-host.sh